Spain Company Registration: Procedure & Benefits

 Step 1: Choose the Right Business Structure

-The first step for business set up in Spain is to choose the legal structure for your business.
+The first step for setting up a business in Spain is to choose the legal structure for your business.
 You can choose to set up a Sociedad Limitada company in Spain, a representative office or a subsidiary company.

-Our Spanish incorporataion experts from OnDemand International can guide you with the best structure based on your firm’s needs.
+Our Spanish incorporation experts from OnDemand International can guide you with the best structure based on your firm’s needs.

 Step 2: Obtain your NIE number

-The next step for Span business registration is to obtain the NIE Number (Foreigner Identification Number).
+The next step for Spain business registration is to obtain the NIE Number (Foreigner Identification Number).

 This number is required for a variety of company functions, including opening a bank account, complying with tax requirements, and hiring employees.